IX - – Asymmetry I

-"It was right after I graduated high school.
+“It was right after I graduated high school.
 It seems I stumbled, or will stumble upon something related to the facility Connor and I came out of.
 I only remember bits and piece of that day.
 It feels more like a dream to me.
-Therefore, if Connor blanks this day for you, you will wake up feeling as if everything that’s happened here was nothing more than a fleeting dream.
-Eventually you’ll forget even that."
+I think if Connor blanks this day for you, you will wake up feeling as if everything that’s happened here was nothing more than a fading dream.
+Eventually you’ll forget even that.”

-"You've never said anything about any of this to me, growing up.
-Maybe the Mom I know agreed to it, because if what is happening now has happened for me, then you either don't remember any of this, or indeed kept the biggest secret there is."
+“You’ve never said anything about any of this to me growing up.
+Maybe the Mom I know agreed to it because if what is happening now has happened for me, then you either don’t remember or managed to keep the biggest secret there is.”
 I took her hand in mine.
-"I wouldn't let Connor do anything to you that I thought would be harmful."
+“I wouldn’t let Connor do anything to you that I thought would be harmful.”

 Mom said nothing.
-She dragged on her cigarette, thinking over her options.
-"Maybe it would be better for all of us if I didn't remember what’s happening here."
+She dragged on her cigarette.
+She seemed to be considering her options.
+“Maybe it would be better for all of us if I didn’t remember what’s happening here.”

 I smiled.
 “I promise.
 It’ll be okay.”

 “Since I won’t remember any of this, could I ask you something?”